 Alexandria was a great center of learning in the early days of Christianity but, as the faith grew in followers and power, steadily became divided by fighting among religious factions.
 In that environment, Hypatia was a close friend of the pagan prefect Orestes and was blamed by Cyril, the Christian Archbishop of Alexandria, for keeping Orestes from accepting the new, ‘true faith’.

 She was also seen as an obstacle to those who would have accepted the ‘truth’ of Christianity were it not for her charisma, charm, and excellence in making difficult mathematical and philosophical concepts understandable to her students.
-Concepts which contradicted the teachings of the relatively new church.
+Concepts that contradicted the teachings of the relatively new church.

 With Orestes in charge of the civil government and Cyril as the leader of the main religious body of the city, a fight began over who controlled Alexandria.
 Orestes did not want to give up the power to the church.
-The struggle for power reached its peak following a slaughter of Christians by Jewish extremists when Cyril led a crowd that expelled all Jews from the city and looted their homes and temples.
+The struggle for power reached its peak following slaughter of Christians by Jewish extremists when Cyril led a crowd that expelled all Jews from the city and looted their homes and temples.
 Orestes protested to the Roman government in Constantinople.
 When Orestes refused Cyril’s attempts at reconciliation, Cyril’s followers tried unsuccessfully to assassinate him.

 Hypatia, however, was an easier target.
 She was a pagan who publicly spoke about Neoplatonism which was a non-Christian philosophy, and she was less likely to be protected by guards than Orestes.
+(Related reading: Paganism in Medieval Europe)

 So, they spread a rumor, that she was preventing Orestes and Cyril from finding a peaceful solution to their differences.
 From this point, Peter the Lector and his mob took action and Hypatia met her tragic end.
 This way Cyril had not succeeded at directly attacking the government, so he decided to eliminate one of its most powerful assets instead.